sschwindt/hydro-informatics/docs/source/python-exercises/ex-floods.rst

 Discharge data sources
 ~~~~~~~~~~~~~~~~~~~~~~

 Flow data can be retrieved from gauging stations.
-In Germany, the `“Gewässerkundliches Jahrbuch <http://www.dgj.de/>`__ provides a compound overview of statistic data from gauging stations.
+In Germany, the `Gewässerkundliches Jahrbuch <http://www.dgj.de/>`__ provides a compound overview of statistic data from gauging stations.
 Note that many gauging stations are, as in many other countries, too, managed by state authorities and only a small share of data is available from federal institutions.
 For example, gauge data for Baden-Württemberg are available at the State Institute for the Environment, Survey and Nature Conservation’s (LUBW) `geo portal <https://hvz.lubw.baden-wuerttemberg.de/>`__.
 The following list provides more sources for discharge data around the globe.

 -  The `Bundesanstalt für Gewässerkunde BfG <https://www.bafg.de>`__ runs the `Global Runoff Data Centre GRDC <https://www.bafg.de/GRDC/EN/Home/homepage_node.html>`__ for the World Meteorological Organization *WMO* to provide river discharge data worldwide.
 The *GRDC*\ ’s download platform is available in the form of an `interactive web-GIS <https://portal.grdc.bafg.de/applications/public.html?publicuser=PublicUser#dataDownload/Home>`__.
 To get the data, go to their `download interface <https://portal.grdc.bafg.de/applications/public.html?publicuser=PublicUser#dataDownload/Stations>`__, select the desired station, switch to *Table* view (third row in the top left of the window), check the station, click *download*, and fill the form to send the request.
 You will receive an email with a download link for the requested data (wait a couple of minutes before clicking on the link - the preparation may take more time than the email).
 -  Flow datasets from alpine and midland rivers are provided by the Swiss Federal Office for the Environment’s `hydrological data platform <https://www.hydrodaten.admin.ch/>`__ (for long-term observations, a form has to be filled out here, too).
 -  In the United States, the National Oceanic and Atmospheric Administration *NOAA* provides discharge data from the past and forecasts for watersheds in North America.
 For example, the `California Nevada River Forecast Center <https://www.cnrfc.noaa.gov/>`__ provides flow forecasts for the South-Western United States, and historic data can be accessed from the `California Data Exchange Center CDEC <http://cdec.water.ca.gov/>`__.
--  A general *US*-borne interface for loading flow data and statistics comes with the ```hydrofunctions`` Python library <https://hydrofunctions.readthedocs.io/>`__ provided by the United States Geological Survey *USGS*.
+-  A general *US*-borne interface for loading flow data and statistics comes with the `*hydrofunctions* Python library <https://hydrofunctions.readthedocs.io/>`__ provided by the United States Geological Survey *USGS*.
 This library enables to directly get gauge data and statistics based on a stream gauge ID.
    For example ``output = hydrofunctions.peaks("01541200")`` To install ``hydrofunctions`` in a *conda* environment, type ``conda install -c conda-forge hydrofunctions`` in `Anaconda Prompt <https://hydro-informatics.github.io/hypy_install.html#install-pckg>`__.
-Example usage:\ ``import hydrofunctions as hf``\ \ ``hf.draw_map()`` (only runs in *JupyterLab*)
+Example usage:\ ``import hydrofunctions as hf``\ \ ``hf.draw_map()`` (only runs in *JupyterLab*).

 Load data in with *pandas*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~